 Designed to consider everything a diver and underwater photographer could wish for, she offers flexible cabin arrangements, a generous outdoor diving area, and one of the most spacious dive decks.
-The vessel is beautifully crafted from ironwood and teak and is undoubtedly one of the more visually stunning liveaboards in the area.
+The vessel is beautifully crafted from ironwood and teak and is undoubtedly one of the more visually alluring liveaboards in the area.
 Ask the captain nicely to raise the sails.

 Welcoming a maximum of 16 guests per cruise ensures ample space to relax.
 The eight comfortable, double occupancy cabins offer a choice of double or twin beds.
 The Palau Siren has four fixed twin cabins and two flexible twins, which can be converted to double beds.

 The chef’s talents in baking and desserts may have you going home a few kilos heavier.
 Infinite Blue works with the Palau Siren to ensure your plant-based meals are wholly catered for; just let us know if you have any extra special dietary requirements.

 Departing from Koror, the Palau Siren will usually visit some of the wrecks around Malakal Harbour before cruising to Ulong Channel and the Rock Islands for some speedy drift dives and stunning underwater topography.
 You will then head South via Ngemelis Island and the German Channel to Peleliu Island for some more exhilarating dives with lots of pelagic action.

 During some itineraries, you may also visit Angaur (Ngeaur Island) to the south of Peleliu and dive sites to the north of Koror around Badeldaob Island.
 Many of the channels have strong currents, and reef hooks are an essential piece of diving equipment; however, diving here is suitable for all levels of experience.